Take a look through these tips and tricks to prepare for your home move with Central Maine Moving & Storage.

 - Defrost your freezer and refrigerator.

-- Pack a box of personal items that you will need immediately upon arrival at your new home.
+- Pack a box of personal items you need immediately upon arrival at your new home.

 - Notify your CMMS Relocation Coordinator of any last-minute details.

-- Make sure that someone is at home to answer the moving professionals’ questions.
+- Make sure that someone is home to answer the moving professionals’ questions.